Writing Placement Exam

 Placement

 Before taking College Writing, some students may be required to take one or more preparatory courses.
 Students placed in preparatory courses must successfully complete those courses by earning a C- or better in successive semesters before they may take College Writing.
 To find out when these courses are offered, consult online course listings.
+Students may also receive recommendations about concurrent College Writing support or other university resources.

 The resulting placement of this exam is not meant to disrupt your academic plans at Washington University.
 Instead, the placement measures your strengths in writing and figures your best sequence of writing courses to fulfill the University's first-year writing requirement.